RazManorShalit/EmbeddedSWBlog/posts/001_what_is_embedded.rst

 Well, if you are not from the field, you will be surprised.
 Your home washing machine has some micro-controller in it, which is a type of processor.
 So your washer is an embedded system.
 You might think “how complicated can a washing machine be?”
-So let me tell you about a time when I had called a repair technician for my washer.
+Well, let me tell you about a time when I had called a repair technician for my washer.
 In order to fix the problem he plugged in a USB disk-on-key that upgraded the washer software, copied the log files and sent them to the manufacturer for review.
 Of course, it's not just washing machines.
 Refrigerators, air conditioners, cars, cell phone antennas, all have embedded systems.